Sathyaish/Bookyard/README.md

 Bookyard is a trivial client/server application written in the Kotlin programmming language.
 It is written with the purpose of illustrating how to write a simple application using the Kotlin programming language and then how to secure it using Json Web Tokens (JWT's).

 # What does it do?
 The application is meant to return a list of book recommendations for a logged in user, based on his likes.
-The things that the user likes are stored on a database server.
+All the data comes from a database server.

 # What kind of a client and server does Bookyard have?
 The application has two parts: